oliverbebber/aws-bootcamp-cruddur-2023/journal/week0.md

 - Select the topic type (this cannot be modified after creation)
 - Give the topic a name, for example I'm naming mine ServiceHealth.
+    - Edit: I forgot to select Standard; this is something that will cause issues when creating the EventBridge later on.
+Make note and be sure to select Standard.
 - Scroll down and click Create topic.

 <img src="./assets/week0/aws-create-servicehealth.jpg">